WHAT IS AN ED TECH COACH?

 Meira is currently an Instructional Technology Coach at Wildwood School (Middle / Upper Schools) in Los Angeles California.
-She previously worked for four years as an Educational Technology Coach & Digital Arts Teacher (Middle / Upper Schools) in an international school in Sofia, Bulgaria and has previous experience in private schools in NYC.
+She previously worked for four years as an Educational Technology Coach & Digital Arts Teacher (Middle / Upper Schools) in an international school in Sofia, Bulgaria, as well as previous experience in independent schools in NYC.

-Meira is a Google Certified Trainer, Apple Teacher, and Common Sense Educator, Screencastify Coach, and Apple Learning Coach.
+Meira is a Google Certified Trainer, ISTE Certified Educator, Adobe Trainer, Apple Teacher, Common Sense Educator, Screencastify Coach, and Apple Learning Coach.

 A little bit about being an Instructional Technology Coach…